 Among the best weight-loss apps available today is one called Noom.
 It sets the standard for weight-loss apps in that years of research with doctors at the helm were put into the app.
 Clinical testing proves it works to help users lose weight and maintain that weight loss.

-The makers of Noom want everyone to experience this new program so they’re offering a 14-day trial to Dietspotlight readers.
+The makers of Noom want everyone to experience this new program so they’re offering a free trial offer to Dietspotlight readers.